DimaZeland/Java-Software-Engineer/04-JDBC/jdbc-starter/README.md

-## JDBC
+## JDBC Starter
 A demo project for the practical implementation of the main features of working with JDBC, ConnectionPool, Transactions, DAO.
+The project use PostgreSQL database, Apache Maven build system.